SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Data Bank.md

 2. Vector Storage extension uses the [Vectra](https://github.com/Stevenic/vectra) library to keep track of file embeddings.
 They are stored in JSON files in the `/vectors` folder of your user data directory.
 Every document is internally represented by its own index/collection file.
 !!!

-As the Vectors functionality is disabled by default, you need to open the extensions panel ("Stacked Cubes" icon on the top bar), the navigate to "Vector Storage" section, and tick the "Enabled for files" checkbox under the "File vectorization settings".
+As the Vectors functionality is disabled by default, you need to open the extensions panel ("Stacked Cubes" icon on the top bar), then navigate to the "Vector Storage" section, and tick the "Enabled for files" checkbox under the "File vectorization settings".

 By itself, Vector Storage does not produce any vectors, you need to use a compatible embedding provider.